Artificial intelligence tools for information retrieval, research, and teaching

 Visual Content Tools

-A tool that enables the creation of diverse and colorful visualizations, including text, by pasting relevant text or creating from scratch.
-Available as a free account with limited credits per month, or more advaned paid accounts.
+A tool that enables the creation of diverse and colorful infographics from text.
+Available as a free account with limited credits per week, or more advaned paid accounts.
 Registration is required (Google account supported).
-Now enables PPT format export and flexible design: the visualization changes with text changes.
+Limited export formats in the free accounts.

 Link to Napkin